meltyourface/blank/posts/Creation-and-use-of-fetish-skulls/Ritual-for-Awakening-and-Consecrating-a-Fetish-Skull/index.md

 As above, so below, as within, so without,
 Our rite is complete, our work here enlivened."

-Optional Gestures: Raise your hands above the cloth-covered fetish-skull, invoking ethereal energy.
+**Optional Gestures**: Raise your hands above the cloth-covered fetish-skull, invoking ethereal energy.
 Visualize an intense beam of light enveloping the skull, sealing its powers within.

 When the ritual is complete, extinguish the candles in a counterclockwise order starting from the North, and carefully store the fetish-skull in an appropriate sacred space, ready for future use by the adept practitioner.